eliben/pycparser/README.rst

 * ``pycparser`` was tested on Python 2.6, 2.7 and 3.2, on both Linux and Windows.
 It should work on any later version (in both the 2.x and 3.x lines) as well.

+``pycparser`` has no external dependencies.
+The only non-stdlib library it uses is PLY, which is bundled in ``pycparser/ply``.
+The current PLY version is 3.4

 Installation process
 --------------------